Purpose is important. When we have a purpose, we feel like our life is meaningful, that we matter, and that we contribute something good to the world.

 I’ve had jobs I was good at and jobs I was not so good at.

-I am so grateful for the jobs in which I failed or suffered disappointment, and the times I felt lost and confused, because they taught me really important lessons and gave me a clearer vision of what my purpose.
+And I am so grateful for the jobs in which I failed or suffered disappointment, and the times I felt lost and confused.
+They taught me really important lessons and gave me a clearer vision of what my purpose.

-Over time, I have developed a clear statement of my purpose: My purpose is to help people Live from the Inside Out to build more resilient lives–personally, inter-personally, and politically.
+Over time, I have developed a clear statement of my purpose.
+My purpose is to help people Live from the Inside Out to build more resilient lives.

 I pursue my purpose through teaching, writing, designing curriculum, doing art, and being a loving friend and family member.